-As you begin to receive responses from the folks you have emailed, you can begin to add their contributions to your roundup post.
-Again don’t forget to update your spreadsheets when doing this.
+As you begin to receive email responses from the folks you have invited, you can begin to add their contributions to your roundup post, building it up slowly.

-When adding your participants responses to your post, start by creating a short title containing the contributor’s name with a link to their website or social media profile, including a small photo (optional).
+When adding your participant’s responses to your post, start by creating a short title containing the contributor’s name with a link to their website or social media profile, including a small photo (optional).
 See image below for an example of this.

 Create An Expert Roundup Post, Step Five: Finalising, publishing and promoting your expert roundup post.

-Once the deadline is reached and you’ve finished putting together your roundup post, and once you’ve edited and proof-read it a hundred times over, you’re then ready to hit that publish button.
+Once the deadline is reached and you’ve finished putting together your roundup post, and once you’ve edited and proofread it a hundred times over, you’re then ready to hit that publish button.

 Promoting your post is where the real fun begins.Not only will you be promoting the post, but potentially everyone who has made a contribution to your roundup post will also want to promote it as well.

 Note: If you need some tips on how to promote your post for maximum exposure, traffic, comments and social shares, learn from 23 top blogging experts here.

-When done correctly, expert roundup posts can really help you and your blog stand out.Above all else, they can provide a ton of value to your readers and blog followers.
+When done correctly, expert round-up posts can really help you and your blog stand out.Above all else, they can provide a ton of value to your readers and blog followers.

-Best of luck, and do let me know what your thoughts are on creating expert roundup posts for your blog.
+So peeps, the very best of luck, and do let me know what your thoughts are on creating expert roundup posts for your blog.